-The last iteration of the development process was focused on creating a full prototype.
-This prototype shows the ability to redeem the voting token from the blockchain by signing transactions using travel document and a mobile phone.
-Furthermore this iteration was used to evaluate the functionality of the prototype by getting expert feedback.
+The last iteration of the development process focuses on finishing the full prototype.
+This prototype shows the ability to redeem the voting token from the blockchain by signing transactions using a travel document and a mobile phone.
+Furthermore, this iteration was used to evaluate the functionality of the prototype by receiving expert feedback.

-5.1.
-EPassportChain compatibility with travel document
+5.1. ePassportChain compatibility with travel document

 The world of cryptography is a tangle of different formats and systems.
-As stated in chapter 4, the entire blockchain depends on an elliptic curve which must be compatible with the travel document.
-Even with the right curve, there are other specifications that need to comply, which is also the case for the storage of the public key and signature.
+As stated in chapter 3, the entire blockchain depends on an elliptic curve which must be compatible with the travel document.
+Even with the right curve, there are other specifications that need to be satisfied, e.g. the amount of storage for the public key and signature.
 A public key and a signature are basically stored as two very large numbers, which can be encoded in several ways.
-There are roughly three different format in use:
+These numbers can for example be stored in a hexadecimal string or in a serialization structure like DER [38].